jacoblee628/portfolio/Sentiment Analysis Project/README.md

 So it turns out that our second model was the best.
 It seems most logical; if words are generally more negative in a review, the review is more likely to be negative.
 The other models are either too simple or take too many risks.

 [Research](http://www.mecs-press.org/ijeme/ijeme-v7-n1/v7n1-3.html) has shown that humans are around 70% accurate in classifying online reviews, so these models are around as good as a human, in a fraction of the time.

+Welcome to the future, where robots can understand how angry you are on Amazon.